 Detecting which of the federal government’s millions of contracts1 most likely involve fraud used to require insider access to agencies’ IT systems.
 Data analytics provides greater efficacy and higher hit rate than traditional investigative methods – and now can even be performed using only public data.

-To help agencies more effectively detect contract fraud, Elder Research has developed a risk model and data visualization tool.
+To help agencies more effectively detect contract fraud, Elder Research has developed a risk model and data visualization tool in Google Cloud.
 Undergoing beta testing by procurement and oversight experts from four agencies, the tool scores the likelihood of fraud for every single contract award—using only publicly-available data and without needing a connection to agencies' internal systems.
 This blog explains how it works, why it’s important, and how you can participate in the program.

 How It Works: Applying Effective Risk Models to Public Data